Tinggong/Microstructure.jl/docs/src/getting_started.md

 # What is microstructure imaging?

 Microstructure imaging allows us to estimate biologically meaningful cellular parameters from MRI data.
-This is achieved through simplifying the tissue in a voxel as multiple compartments representing different cellular structures, e.g. neurites and cell bodies etc. Each tissue compartment has unique features in determine the MR signals under a measurement protocol, and therefore can be estimated by solving an inverse problem.
+This is achieved through simplifying the tissue in a voxel as multiple compartments representing different cellular structures, e.g. axons and cell bodies etc. Each tissue compartment has unique features in determine the MR signals under a measurement protocol, and therefore can be estimated by solving an inverse problem.

 ## Minimal steps
 Here includes the minimal steps for you to get started with your MRI dataset.
 Visit tutorial and manual pages for more feature demonstrations.